The environments of the radio galaxy population in SIMBA: Results

+For LERGs that are dominated by the accretion of hot gas, there is only a minuscule shift in the $sSFR$ distribution of satellites toward lower $sSFR$s than that of centrals.
+Although LERG satellites have higher star forming gas fractions at the highest environment densities (described later in \S\ref{sec:coldgas}), something is stopping this gas from collapsing, thereby slowing the star formation rate.
+This may be due to the turbulent hot gas in the circum-galactic medium which, for LERG centrals at the same densities, reduces the cold gas fraction entirely.
+Additionally, LERGs that are isolated, and thus considered centrals, have high gas fractions and contribute to the high end of the $sSFR$ distribution.
+There moreover appears to be no significant difference in the distribution of Eddington fractions of central and satellite LERGs, as they are both fuelled by hot gas and are thus not affected by the presence or lack of cold gas.

 To quantify our results we again compute the two-sample Kolmogorov-Smirnov~(KS) tests and record the associated $p$-values in Table~\ref{tab:ks}.
-From top to bottom we consider radio luminosity $\power$ (which we discussed in the previous section), stellar mass $\mstar$, black hole mass $\mbh$, specific star formation rate sSFR, and Eddington fraction $\fedd$.
+From top to bottom we consider radio luminosity $\power$ (which we discussed in the previous section), stellar mass $\mstar$, black hole mass $\mbh$, specific star formation rate $sSFR$, and Eddington fraction $\fedd$.
 The first column shows the associated p-values for HERGs and the second column shows the p-values for LERGs.

 For the HERG population, we find the biggest separation in the distributions of $\power$ and $\fedd$ with $p$-values $\ll$ 1$\%$, indicating that HERG satellites accrete less efficiently than HERG centrals.
 The $\mstar$ distributions for HERGs also show a $p$-value less than 1$\%$, but this is likely due to the definition of centrals in that they have higher $\mstar$.
-For the sSFR and $\mbh$ distributions, the $p$-values are larger than 1$\%$ but not dramatically so, thus we cannot state whether the central and satellite populations are produced from the same distributions.
+For the $sSFR$ and $\mbh$ distributions, the $p$-values are larger than 1$\%$ but not dramatically so, thus we cannot conclusively state whether the central and satellite populations are drawn from the same distributions.

-For the LERGs we find high p-values across the series of host properties, with the notable exception for the distribution of sSFRs.
-As above mentioned, the low sSFR satellites are likely to be hosted in more dense environments than that of some potentially more isolated centrals with ongoing star formation.
-Thus this makes sense in terms of the way star formation occurs within halos.
+For the LERGs we find high p-values across the series of host properties, with the notable exception for the distribution of $sSFR$s.
+As above mentioned and studied further in the next section, the low $sSFR$ satellites are likely to be hosted in more dense environments than that of some potentially more isolated centrals with ongoing star formation.
+Thus this makes sense in terms of the way star formation proceeds within halos.